Header Banner

 What Apple actually announced, and what it didn't

 The announcement is a genuine platform milestone.
-With iOS 27, developers can now build native CarPlay video apps that let users browse and launch content directly from the dashboard interface without touching their phone, per Apple's WWDC 2026 developer session.
+With iOS 27, developers can now build native CarPlay video apps that let users browse and launch content directly from the dashboard interface without touching their phone.
 AirPlay-compatible iPhone apps can also cast video to a compatible vehicle display through the standard AirPlay menu.
 Those are two meaningfully different paths, and the distinction matters for what drivers can actually expect at launch.

 What Apple did not announce: which video apps will support the new CarPlay category when iOS 27 ships, or whether a CarPlay-specific Apple TV app is coming.
-Beta source code and simulator testing pointed toward Apple TV integration, as Pocket-lint reported in February, but those were developer artifacts.
+Beta source code and simulator testing pointed toward Apple TV integration, but those were developer artifacts.
 Apple hasn't confirmed a shipping product.

 This isn't the first time Apple has moved toward CarPlay video.
-Apple technically allowed parked-car video starting with iOS 26, and the capability was first surfaced on Apple's developer site the prior summer, according to 9to5Mac.
+Apple signaled AirPlay video support for CarPlay during the iOS 26 cycle.
 The WWDC 2026 session formalized video as a full CarPlay app category and gave developers the tools to build for it.
 That's what's new.

 The automaker bottleneck

 Here's where the feature stalls.
-Apple's developer documentation instructs automakers to "integrate support for CarPlay with AirPlay video" before the feature will function in their vehicles, a certification process governed by Apple's MFi Program, 9to5Mac reported last month.
+Apple's developer documentation instructs automakers to "integrate support for CarPlay with AirPlay video" before the feature will function in their vehicles, a certification process governed by Apple's MFi Program.
 An iOS update alone cannot bridge that gap.
 The decision sits entirely with the manufacturer, on the manufacturer's timeline.

 No automaker has publicly announced support.
 As of last month, the closest anyone had seen to CarPlay video working outside a developer context was Apple's Mac-based CarPlay Simulator, a testing tool.
-Despite Apple technically permitting parked-car video since iOS 26, the feature "doesn't really seem to exist in the real world," 9to5Mac noted.
+Despite Apple technically permitting parked-car video since iOS 26, the feature "doesn't really seem to exist in the real world."

 For current owners, that gap is the practical reality.
 The feature may reach newer vehicles if manufacturers choose to certify it, but there's no announced schedule and no public signal from the auto industry that certification is imminent.
 Drivers buying a new car shouldn't assume CarPlay video support is included without a direct answer from the manufacturer about that specific model year.